dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 Debugger.Launch();
 ````

-but to do it more pro we can do it behind some configuration so when **SourceGenerator_EnableDebug** is set debugging is enabled for all SG and when use **SourceGenerator_EnableDebug_SGType** when SgType is type of our SG then only for this generator debugger will be attached.
-When setting this when we building our code there will be prompt with question what VS to use and then we can debug our code.
+but to do it more pro we can do it behind some configuration so when **SourceGenerator_EnableDebug** is set debugging is enabled for all SG'd and when use **SourceGenerator_EnableDebug_SGType** when SgType is type of our SG then only for this generator debugger will be attached.
+When setting this when we building our code there will be a prompt with question what VS to use and then we can debug our code.

 >Important note - generator code is reload when VS is loading - when we change it sometimes we have to reload VS to see effects.
 This is another reason why writing most of the code in UnitTest is so important.